lakshitadodeja/Machine_Learning_Team_7/index.md

 | BERT+t-SNE    | 0.48     |

  </table>

+ **Table 8: Accuracy and Performance metrics of the top 4 Unsupervised Models**

 To conclude, among the unsupervised learning models considered, the balanced learning model with 25 features and 100 K-means clusters using BERT+PCA (Table **5 a**) is seen to provide the best mix of accuracy and generalization across classes.